fsjavier/loketable/README.md

 - Logged out users land on a welcome page with a hero image and links to register, log in and visit the products page.

+- The search bar is displayed in the navigation bar, which allows users to search for products directly from this page.

 - Logged in users are redirected to the products page and won't see this page.

 <details><summary>Landing page for logged out users</summary>